 Average annual premium in Montana: $1,081

+Whether you are cradled in the monumental Yellowstone Valley or find yourself sheltered deep within the Rocky Mountains, you know that Montana offers no end to its beauty and diversity.
+Choosing a home here can be an overwhelming experience of excellent choices, and with the local housing market on a steady rise, your investment will likely see growth in value and popularity.
 Just as important as choosing your home is protecting your home with the best homeowners insurance.
-Last year Missoula experienced a 5.8 magnitude earthquake, and Billings was branded a “high-risk area” after a handful of heavy hail storms and the infamous Father’s Day Tornado occured within just a few years of each other.
+In 2017, Missoula experienced a 5.8 magnitude earthquake, and Billings was branded a “high-risk area” after a handful of heavy hail storms and the infamous Father’s Day Tornado occurred within just a few years of each other.
 The best homeowners insurance will mitigate the cost of repair — whether you’re dealing with a broken pipe or hail damage — and has the resources and customer support to make your recovery as smooth as possible.

 Even so, there are a multitude of factors that play into each individual situation and quote.
-That means our best price or top choice might not be yours — the best thing to do is gather as many quotes while including as much detail about your home as possible.
+That means our best price or top choice might not be yours — the best thing to do is gather as many quotes as possible while including as much detail about your home as possible.
 Our quote tool can help get you started on finding the best homeowners insurance for you.

-Montana Homeowners Insurance Reviews
+Montana Homeowners Insurance Company Reviews

-Nationwide boasts a hassle-free claims experience means that your settlement, estimation, and repair processes are quick and your interactions with your insurer are pleasant.
-Of our top five, Nationwide is the only company to score a perfect 5/5 rating from J.D.
-Power in claims satisfaction, and receive a grade of “excellent” from Consumer Reports for timely payouts.
+Nationwide boasts a hassle-free claims experience which means that your settlement, estimation, and repair processes are likely going to be quick and pleasant interactions with your insurer.
+While Nationwide earned an average 3/5 rating from J.D.
+Power in claims satisfaction, the company received a grade of “excellent” from Consumer Reports for timely payouts.

 Noticeably, Nationwide doesn’t offer a lot of discounts, and we consistently found it more expensive in our review of the best homeowners insurance.
 However, it quickly makes up for that with its quality endorsements.
-Since homes in Montana are most commonly threatened by damage from wind, hail, and water, Nationwide steps up to the plate with coverages for accidental/sudden discharge, sewer backup, and a rider for flood insurance.
-It also offers a Better Roof Replacement coverage that takes care of a hail battered roof and replaces it with stronger, more durable materials.
+Since homes in Montana are most commonly threatened by damage from wind, hail, and water, Nationwide steps up to the plate with coverage for accidental/sudden discharge, sewer backup, and a rider for flood insurance.
+It also offers a Better Roof Replacement coverage that takes care of a hail-battered roof and replaces it with stronger, more durable materials.

 Backing up its first class service, Nationwide ranks highest among our surveyed providers for financial stability across the board.
 An excellent claims experience is nothing without the ability to back it up, and a timely payment is just as important as a kind voice in times of trouble.
 Consumer Reports awards Nationwide with its highest ranking for timely payments and promptness of response.
 With these kinds of credentials, Nationwide is an excellent partner to have at your side when disaster—large or small—strikes.

 Liberty Mutual is another excellent contender for homeowners insurance in Montana, especially for extensive coverage.
 With the highest number of optional endorsements, you can customize a policy that truly meets your individual needs and covers nearly all the major issues Montanans may face like flood damage from a variety of sources and loss of individual valuables likely to result from fires.
 Liberty Mutual is the only insurance agency we found with a unique Inflation Guard protection that automatically adjusts your coverage limits based upon inflation and includes a discount on your premium to match.